alberthier/git-webui/README.md

 Commits can only be made from localhost.

-'Working copy' lists the files modified (compared to the staging area) in your working directory
+**Working copy** lists the modified files (compared to the staging area) in your working directory

-'Staging area' lists the files modified (compared to HEAD) in your staging area.
-This is the differencies that will be committed
+**Staging area** lists the modified files (compared to HEAD) in your staging area.
+These are the changes that will be committed

-'Message' lets you enter a commit message
+**Message** lets you enter a commit message

 The diff view lets you review the differences of the selected file.
-In this view:
+In this view you can stage/unstage code in more fine grained way:
-- Ctrl+Click on an added or removed line stages/unstages the line
+- `Ctrl+Click` on an added or removed line stages/unstages the line
-- Ctrl+Click on an hunk header (purple lines) stages/unstages the complete hunk
+- `Ctrl+Click` on an hunk header (purple line) stages/unstages the complete hunk

 ![Image of the workspace](https://bitbucket.org/alberthier/git-webui/raw/master/src/share/git-webui/webui/img/doc/workspace.png)